davidshare/project-ml-microservice-kubernetes/README.md

 ---

+## Relevant Project Files
+- [main file](app.py) - This is the main python file for running the prediction code
+- [Makefile](./Makefile) - The makefile is used to automate the process of setting a virtual environment for the project, installing dependencies, running the tests, and linting the files.
+- [Dockerfile](Dockerfile) - The dockerfile is used for containerizing the application
+- [.circleci](.circleci/config.yml) - The circleci config file is used for setting up the ci process on circleci.
+It can perform the same functions as the make file, and is used to run the makefile on the circleci environment
+- [run_docker.sh](run_docker.sh) - This file is used for building the application into a docker image.
+It runs the Dockerfile, and then starts a container from the image that has been built.
+- [upload_docker.sh](upload_docker.sh) - This file tags the image that was built with the run_docker.sh file and then pushes it to an online docker repository(Docker Hub).
+- [run_kubernetes.sh](run_kubernetes.sh) - This file is responsible for creating a container in a kubernetes cluster using the docker image that has been built and pushed to dockerhub.
+- [circleci image](./circleci%20image.png) - image showing success of circleci pipeline
+- [docker image](./docker-hub-image.png) - image showing pushed docker image
+---

 ## Setup the Environment

 * Create a virtualenv with Python 3.7 and activate it.
 Refer to this link for help on specifying the Python version in the virtualenv.